tikv/minitrace-rust/README.md

 }
 ```

-To access these macros, dependency should be added as:
+To access these macros, a dependency should be added as:

 ```toml
 [dependencies]